tnyeanderson/heart-sms-backend/README.md

 Check the `TODO.md` file for current state and future plans.

-Eventually (and hopefully soon) hard forks of the clients will be created, rebranded to Heart SMS with new logos et al, and released on F-Droid, etc.
+Eventually the rebranded Heart SMS app will be released on F-Droid, etc.

 The end goal is a docker-compose file that can be initialized with environment variables, including the web client.
 Native clients will have preferences added to set the base url of the API.